PistonDevelopers/meta/README.md

 # meta
-A research project of meta parsing and encoding for data oriented design
+A research project of meta parsing and composing for data oriented design